coderefinery/template-workshop-webpage/content/communication/announcement-long.md

 The workshop will alternate type along tutorials given by instructors to break-out room exercises where you will get to practice.
-Each breakout room will have an exercise leader to help you.
+Each breakout room will have an team leader to help you.
 You can also register as a team, in which case the team will be in the same break out room (you can also exercise together in-person if you prefer), each team can propose their own exercise leader otherwise they will be assigned one.
-If you already have some experience and would like to strengthen your skills and help others, you can also volunteer as an exercise leader.
+If you already have some experience and would like to strengthen your skills and help others, you can also volunteer as an team leader.
 Some places also offer in-person exercise sessions, check if there is a session offered near you from the workshop page below.